Using Roborazzi for Android Screenshot Testing

 ShowDetailsLoadedState_dark_compare

-• Flexible API allowing for customization of device configs and other parameters
+• Flexible API for device configuration customization

 • Active development and community support